GeorgiKatevski/Front-End-Course-Project/Readme.md

 4. **Testing and Optimization**: Test and optimize the application post-deployment.
 5. **Final Launch**: Finalize deployment and go live.

-## Getting Started

-To get started with the project, clone the repository and follow the setup instructions.
-Ensure that you have Firebase set up and configured according to the project's needs.

 ```bash
 git clone https://github.com/your-username/your-repo-name.git